chembl/chembl_webresource_client/README.rst

 -----------------------------

 No.
-For more examples, please see the comprehensive test suite (https://github.com/chembl/chembl_webresource_client/blob/master/chembl_webresource_client/tests.py) and dedicated IPython notebook (https://github.com/chembl/mychembl/blob/master/ipython_notebooks/09_myChEMBL_web_services.ipynb)
+For more examples, please see the Binder notebook link on top of this file.

 Citing / Other resources